AlenaBukilic/research-helper/README.md

 ## Usage

 1. Enter your research query in the text box (e.g., "Latest developments in quantum computing")
+2. (Optional) Check "Send report via email" if you want to receive the report via email
+   - If checked, you must provide your email address in the field that appears
+   - The "Run" button will be disabled until you provide an email address when the checkbox is checked
-2. Click "Run" or press Enter
+3. Click "Run" or press Enter
-3. Watch the progress updates as the system:
+4. Watch the progress updates as the system:
    - Plans searches
    - Performs web searches
    - Writes the report
-   - Sends the email
+   - (If email requested) Sends the email to your provided address
-4. View the final report in the interface
+5. View the final report in the interface
-5. Check your email inbox for the formatted HTML report
+6. (If email was requested) Check your email inbox for the formatted HTML report

+### Email Delivery

+- Email delivery is **optional** - you can view reports directly in the interface without email
+- If you check "Send report via email", you must provide a valid email address
+- The email will be sent to the address you provide (not to a default address)
+- Reports are sent as formatted HTML emails via SendGrid

 ## Project Structure